Data-ARENA-Space/data-nadhi-documentation/docs/architecture/sdk/log-config.md

 - If any rule passes with `stdout: true`, the log will be printed
 - Duplicate pipelines across multiple matching rules trigger only once
 - Keys in conditions are assumed to be strings
-- Multiple config files can exist in the config directory — all rules are automatically combined and evaluated
+- You can have multiple config files in the config directory — all rules are automatically combined and evaluated

 ---